Wind power in Tennessee: Buffalo Mountain

 Located north of Oak Ridge and Oliver Springs, and east of Frozen Head State Park about thirty miles northwest of Knoxville, Buffalo Mountain Wind Farm was built in 2000 by the Tennessee Valley Authority (TVA).

 Before expanding the wind plant at Buffalo Mountain, TVA proposed fourteen wind turbines on a ridge north of Beech Mountain, within 11 miles of the Appalachian Trail.

 Until 2009 the TVA operated three wind turbines with a combined generation capacity of 2 MW "as a test bed".
 TVA stopped operating the three turbines in 2009 due to maintenance issues.
 In 2021 TVA announced no access would be allowed in the area while it is removing the three original test wind turbines that "reached their end of life."
 It purchases the output of 15 wind turbines built in 2004 and owned by Invenergy that have a combined capacity of 27 MW.

+As of May 29, 2026, the wind turbines are no longer visible from Highway 116, the closest vantage point to view them outside Windrock Park.
+Up until sometime in 2025, they were visible from various points around Oak Ridge, but it appears they have been removed.

 TVA import

 The Tennessee Valley Authority service area covers most of Tennessee, portions of Alabama, Mississippi, and Kentucky, and small sections of Georgia, North Carolina, and Virginia.
 As of 2013, the agency had power purchased agreements with wind farms outside its service area: